Products

 - The interest deductibility gap is real: a $40K loan at 12% generates $4,800/year in interest — in the 21% corporate bracket, a business loan saves ~$1,000/year in taxes vs. a non-deductible personal loan.

-- ClearValue Lending routes established businesses to the right business loan product — one application, one matched lender.
+- ClearValue Lending routes established businesses to the right business loan product — one application, matched to the right funding partners.